 Looking to escape the heat with some fun indoor kids activities?
-When you pair an unbelievably hot day with kids on the loose for summer vacation and you have quite a dilemma!
+When you pair an unbelievably hot day with kids on the loose for summer vacation, you can have quite a dilemma on your hands!
 Here are some fun, unique, and educational activities to try with your youngsters that do not require you to leave the air conditioning!

 Kids love to help in the kitchen!
 While it may be too hot to cook anything in the oven, there are some no-heat options!
 Ask them for help in making sandwiches (cut them in fun shapes), making a fruit salad, or putting the peanut butter in their celery.
-Ever think about hosting an inside ice cream social for the kids and their friends?
-Let them help make their own desserts!
-Get some summer learning done while you’re at it - help kids practice measuring, fractions, and reading labels while they help with food preparation.
+Consider hosting an inside ice cream social for the kids and their friends!
+You could let them make their own desserts!
+Get some summer learning done while you’re at it – help kids practice measuring, fractions, and reading labels while they help with food preparation.
 Maybe you can even convince them to help clean up!

 Take a Museum Trip